 In the traditional clinical setting, follow-ups from HCPs require scheduled appointments to the doctors.
 Sometimes, walk-in patients are welcomed.
 When the pandemic hit, the workload in hospitals took a tremendous toll in caring for sick patients.

 The number of patients arriving at the doctor’s clinic became limited, and patients have restrained their time with doctors in the hopes of trying to limit possible exposure to the virus.
 This situation has created a barrier and contributed to fewer regular check-ups with their doctors.

 Telehealth made innovations by providing virtual check-ups for pregnant patients.
 Contrary to the belief that RPM is only for tech-savvy patients, most patients respond well to telehealth by giving fewer hassles of scheduling appointments with doctors.
 Both health care providers and pregnant patients are saved from acquiring potential infections by limiting exposure to diseases.
-The American College of Obstetricians and Gynecologists (ACOG) recommends maximizing telehealth services to maintain prenatal and postpartum care access during the COVID-19 pandemic.
 Expanded access to telehealth modalities like remote patient monitoring and durable medical equipment should be considered for broad-scale and long-term implementation beyond this pandemic.